-- Take the GMAT or GRE and have your results sent to Wayne State University (school code 1898),
+- Send GMAT or GRE results to Wayne State University (school code 1898).

 - Resume / CV

-- Submit official transcripts from all collegiate institutions by postal mail or courier to:
+- Submit official transcripts from all collegiate institutions attended

-All prospective candidates being considered for admission will have to participate in an online interview with the admissions committee.
+Prospective candidates being considered for admission may have to participate in an online interview with the admissions committee.
 Upon evaluating the application, admissible candidates will be approached for scheduling these interviews.

 Graduate Management Admission Test (GMAT) and Graduate Record Examination (GRE)

-All prospective STEM and business students will have to take either the GRE or the GMAT exam.
+All prospective STEM and business students will have to take the GMAT or the GRE exam.

-We are looking for applicants with minimum scores in the top 75 percentile.
+We are looking for applicants with minimum scores in the 75 percentile.